xdit-project/xDiT/README.md

 1. Tensor Parallelism
 2. [DistriFusion](https://arxiv.org/abs/2402.19481)

-The communication and memory costs associated with the aforementioned parallelism in DiT are detailed in the table below. (* denotes that communication can be overlapped with computation.)
+The communication and memory costs associated with the aforementioned parallelism, except for the CFG and DP, in DiTs are detailed in the table below. (* denotes that communication can be overlapped with computation.)

-PipeFusion and Sequence Parallel achieve optimal performance on different scales and hardware configurations, making them suitable foundational components for a hybrid approach.
+As we can see, PipeFusion and Sequence Parallel achieve lowest communication cost on different scales and hardware configurations, making them suitable foundational components for a hybrid approach.

 𝒑: Number of pixels;
 𝒉𝒔: Model hidden size;